-- A Practice Academic faculty member (regular or fixed term) must hold a terminal degree as defined by AACSB and meet certain conditions.
+- 1. A Practice Academic faculty member (regular or fixed term) must hold a terminal degree as defined by AACSB and meet certain conditions.
 Typically, a person classified as PA will have been SA at some time.
 During the preceding five years, the faculty member must complete at least four academic, professional, or practice-based activities, one of which must rise to a level of regional or national recognition: - Consult in CBA-approved activities that are significant in terms of time (50 hours per year) and substance and related to the field of teaching or research - Participate in a faculty internship - Develop and deliver continued education, executive education, or professional program

 - Maintain sustained professional work supporting qualified status - Participate at a significant, active, and sustained level (leadership positions, committees, etc.) in discipline-appropriate and instruction related professional associations - Publish practice-oriented intellectual contributions detailed in AACSB accreditation Standard 8 - Serve in a relevant, active role on a board of directors - Document continuing professional education experiences - Provide leadership and/or management of significant and ongoing professional activities and events that focus on the practice of business, management, and related issues - Secure a significant external grant - Publish a peer-reviewed journal or ABA law review or journal article or a scholarly book, monograph, book chapter, or textbook - 2.
 The CBA Dean and Associate Dean(s) may be classified as PA during their leadership tenure.
 These leaders maintain currency and relevance through direct contact and interactions with business and organizational leaders by virtue of their positions.
-If these leaders return to regular faculty positions, they have three years to meet criteria to qualify as SA. - 3.
+If these leaders return to regular faculty positions, they shall be eligible to maintain their PA status for a period of three years.
+By no later than three years, faculty qualifications will be judged under the criteria herein. - 3.
 AACSB does not require scholarly publications for classification as PA, although a published article, book, or textbook may count as an academic, professional, or practice-based activity.
 Faculty should consult the dean's office if there is uncertainty about whether an activity meets the criteria.
 The burden is on faculty members to demonstrate that they have sufficiently met the maintenance requirements.